Naomi Osaka’s Breonna Taylor Face Mask Is One Of Seven

 .@naomiosaka has 7 masks ready with different names for a potential run at the #USOpen. pic.twitter.com/jmARabKhae— US Open Tennis (@usopen) September 1, 2020

 Osaka will take the court again on Wednesday.
-See the mask, below, and check back to see who else Osaka will honor at the 2020 US Open.
+See her mask, below, and check back to see who else Osaka will honour at the 2020 US Open.

 Round 1: Breonna Taylor